Man convicted of fraud, jailed four months

 Gbenro Adesina/Ibadan

-Justice P. I. Ajoko of the Federal High Court, Ibadan on Tuesday March 12, 2019 sentenced one Ogundiran Tosin Iyanu to four months imprisonment for fraud.
+Justice P. I. Ajoko of the Federal High Court, Ibadan on Tuesday sentenced one Ogundiran Tosin Iyanu to four months imprisonment.

-Ogundiran was found guilty of one-count charge of obtaining money by false pretence preferred against him by the Economic and Financial Crimes Commission, EFCC, and accordingly sentenced to jail.
+Ogundiran was found guilty of a one-count charge of obtaining money by false pretence preferred against him by the Economic and Financial Crimes Commission, EFCC, and accordingly sentenced to jail term.

-The convict, who earlier pleaded not guilty on December 16, 2018 when he was first arraigned, later changed his plea to guilty.
+The convict, who earlier pleaded not guilty on December 16, 2018 when he was first arraigned, later changed his plea and pleaded guilty.

 His latest plea led to an amendment of the charge and re-arraignment on March 5, 2019 on a lone-count charge of obtaining money by false pretence contrary to Section 419 of the Criminal Code Act.